timacdonald/framework/pr.md

 assert($secondHtmlString->toHtml() === 'foo');
 ```

-If you intention is to have the cached value memoized and have the hydrate still be called on each retrieval, you may return a `Closure` from the hydrate method:
+If your intention is to have the raw cached value memoized and have the hydrate be called on each retrieval, you may return a `Closure` from the hydrate method.
+This can be used to ensure that a different object instance is returned but the cache is only hit one time:

 ```php
 <?php